druidfi/guidelines/docs/composer.md

 # Composer

 Composer is a dependency manager for PHP.
 See Composer [homepage](https://getcomposer.org/) for more information.

-Latest stable version is 1.8.0 (Dec 8th 2018).
+Latest stable version is 1.8.3 (Feb 5th 2019).

+## Notes

+- We recommend you use Composer in your Docker containers

 ## Requirements